IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/exploreAAP.md

-# Explore Ansible Automation Platform (AAP)
+# Explore Ansible Automation Platform
-After you reserved the AAP and Wazi z/OS environment in IBM Technology Zone (ITZ) and the reservation is in the **Ready** state, follow these steps to explore AAP.
+After you reserved the Ansible Automation Platform (AAP) and Wazi z/OS environment in IBM Technology Zone (ITZ) and the reservation is in the **Ready** state, follow these steps to explore AAP.

 ## Access the AAP and Wazi as a Service environment